lilianricaud/patterning-complexity/english/mirrof_of_the_self_test_life_in_buildings.md

 There is a problem with saying that we “like” something.
 This is not the same as the perceived degree of life.
 After all, even the most monstrous, inhuman building was liked sufficiently by both its architect and the client who commissioned it.
 We also know that the trillion-dollar advertising industry exists principally to manipulate our opinion of what we like.

 The perception of “life” in objects comes instead from a deep connection established between the observer or user, and the object.
 It comes from a physiological, intuitive interdependence, which we can choose to ignore but probably cannot change.

 Alexander lists some characteristics of this emotional connection to artifacts and structures:

-    We feel a sense of nourishment from them.
+- We feel a sense of nourishment from them.
-    If we participate in actually making them, we also feel this sense of nourishment.
+- If we participate in actually making them, we also feel this sense of nourishment.
-    When we can identify this connection and distinguish it from media-influenced liking, then we find that we agree with many other people.
+- When we can identify this connection and distinguish it from media-influenced liking, then we find that we agree with many other people.
-    This is not merely an aesthetic judgment, but something that overlaps with deeper aspects of culture and life.
+- This is not merely an aesthetic judgment, but something that overlaps with deeper aspects of culture and life.
-    The connection can be checked empirically, and is not a simple matter of opinion.
+- The connection can be checked empirically, and is not a simple matter of opinion.

 Judging the relative degree of positive connection we experience personally between ourselves and either of two objects is easy.
 It relies upon a psychological trick to give us the result.
 The trick forces our brain to compute the organized complexity of the two objects in a comparative, though not absolute, manner.

 Alexander’s “mirror of the self” test asks which of two objects that I experience provides a better picture of myself.
 We have to imagine all of our personality, our strengths and weaknesses, our humanity, our emotions, our potential, and our life experiences as somehow encoded in the structure of these two objects.
 Then, which of the two objects is a more faithful representation of my self?
-Save this picture!
-Villa Capra (La Rotonda) / Andrea Palladio.
-"We have to imagine all of our personality, our strengths and weaknesses, our humanity, our emotions, our potential, and our life experiences as somehow encoded in the structure of these two objects.
-Then, which of the two objects is a more faithful representation of my self?" .
-Image © Flickr CC user Sebastià Giralt
-Villa Capra (La Rotonda) / Andrea Palladio.
-"We have to imagine all of our personality, our strengths and weaknesses, our humanity, our emotions, our potential, and our life experiences as somehow encoded in the structure of these two objects.
-Then, which of the two objects is a more faithful representation of my self?" .
-Image © Flickr CC user Sebastià Giralt

 Alexander found that more than 80% of people choose the one object from the pair presented that also has the higher degree of life, as computed by other objective measures.
 Therefore, we could dispense with any of those calculations and just ask this single question about mirroring our self.
 The correlation is high enough to make it a very useful — though not infallible — test.